jlink/how-to-specify-it/README.md

-# How to Specify it! in Java!
+# How to Specify it!
+In Java!

 In July 2019 [John Hughes](https://twitter.com/rjmh),
 unarguably the most prominent proponent of Property-based Testing,